Vegan with a Vengeance

 Isa Chandra Moskowitz

 Fresh, sweet corn, especially in the summer when it’s in season, has such a pure taste I sometimes like to just eat it raw.
 Potatoes give this soup a creamy, hearty body and the jalapeños give it just a little kick.
+We recommend making our corn fritter recipe for dipping.

 - 1 tablespoon olive oil